Inverse kinematics: Robotics

 In robotics, inverse kinematics makes use of the kinematics equations to determine the joint parameters that provide a desired configuration (position and rotation) for each of the robot's end-effectors.
+This is important because robot tasks are performed with the end effectors, while control effort applies to the joints.
 Determining the movement of a robot so that its end-effectors move from an initial configuration to a desired configuration is known as motion planning.
 Inverse kinematics transforms the motion plan into joint actuator trajectories for the robot.
 Similar formulas determine the positions of the skeleton of an animated character that is to move in a particular way in a film, or of a vehicle such as a car or boat containing the camera which is shooting a scene of a film.
 Once a vehicle's motions are known, they can be used to determine the constantly-changing viewpoint for computer-generated imagery of objects in the landscape such as buildings, so that these objects change in perspective while themselves not appearing to move as the vehicle-borne camera goes past them.

 The movement of a kinematic chain, whether it is a robot or an animated character, is modeled by the kinematics equations of the chain.
 These equations define the configuration of the chain in terms of its joint parameters.
 Forward kinematics uses the joint parameters to compute the configuration of the chain, and inverse kinematics reverses this calculation to determine the joint parameters that achieve a desired configuration.

 Kinematic analysis

 Kinematic analysis is one of the first steps in the design of most industrial robots.
 Kinematic analysis allows the designer to obtain information on the position of each component within the mechanical system.
 This information is necessary for subsequent dynamic analysis along with control paths.

 Inverse kinematics is an example of the kinematic analysis of a constrained system of rigid bodies, or kinematic chain.
 The kinematic equations of a robot can be used to define the loop equations of a complex articulated system.
 These loop equations are non-linear constraints on the configuration parameters of the system.
 The independent parameters in these equations are known as the degrees of freedom of the system.

 While analytical solutions to the inverse kinematics problem exist for a wide range of kinematic chains, computer modeling and animation tools often use Newton's method to solve the non-linear kinematics equations.
+When trying to find an analytical solution it is often convenient to exploit the geometry of the system and decompose it using subproblems with known solutions.

 Other applications of inverse kinematic algorithms include interactive manipulation, animation control and collision avoidance.